-But it doesn’t have to be this way.
+It doesn’t have to be this way.

-In case you’re curious, here are some of my academic achievements:
+I’ve since completed my formal education.
+But, if you’re curious, here are some of my academic achievements:

 - I got 9 A1s for the GCE O-Levels.